dlingerfelt/DSC-510-Fall2019/Safari_Edris_DSC510/FinalProject/WeatherReporterDesignDocument.md

 - Use Python 3
 - Use try blocks when establishing connections to the webservice.
 You must print a message to the user indicating whether or not the connection was successful
 ## Design
 This program is designed in python programming language and developed in PyCharm development environment.
+User enters zip code or city name or city and country and gets the current weather condition for that location.
+The following items are displayed:
+- Current time in 12-hour format showing AM/PM
+- Current Temperature in Fahrenheit
+- Current Condition(i.e. Cloudy, breezy, etc.)
+- Pressure in hpa
+- Humidity in %
+- Minimum Temperature in the current day
+- Maximum Temperature in the current day

 #### Design Decisions
 We used the following modules for the program.